stevej2608/custom-boot2docker/README.md

 ### Customized boot2docker replacement

 For VSCode remote container development on Windows [docker-desktop] is now recommended.
-[Docker desktop] requires you to install WSL2 which, for me, resulted in a boat load of problems with my existing Virtual Box VMs.
+[Docker-desktop] requires you to install WSL2 which, for me, resulted in a boat load of problems with my existing Virtual Box VMs.

 This is an Ubuntu 16.04 LTS minimal VirtualBox VM configured as a drop-in replacement